 We don’t just mean compensation.
 This is about acknowledging contributions in a meaningful way.

-- Well-designed recognition programs that align with organizational values encourage desired behaviors and reinforce culture
+- Implement well-designed recognition programs that align with organizational values encourage desired behaviors and reinforce culture

-- Celebrating both team milestones and individual achievements fosters pride and motivation, as well as encourages a shared ownership of outcomes
+- Celebrate both team milestones and individual achievements to foster pride and motivation, as well as encourage a shared ownership of outcomes

 Build Connection, Inclusion, and Belonging